 - Three of the following: General Psychology, Abnormal Psychology, Developmental Psychology, Theories of Personality, Theories of Psychotherapy or related coursework

-- Professional essay, written in APA format, discussing the following specific items:
+- Comprehensive essay, written in APA format, discussing the following:

 - Some of the challenges you anticipate facing in a doctoral program in clinical psychology, including how you expect to overcome these struggles

-- Your ideas on possibly relocating out of state for the fifth-year internship in order to secure an APA-accredited internship placement, including how you might prepare for such a major life transition
+- Your views on possibly relocating out of state for the fifth-year internship in order to secure an APA-accredited internship placement, including how you might prepare for such a major life transition.

 - Current resume documenting all related professional and extracurricular experiences